-- IU Health Fitness Facilities If you are an IU or IU Health employee (meaning your paycheck, online or paper, indicates that Indiana University or IU Health is your employer), you are eligible to join the employee fitness facilities at IU Health.
+- IU Health Fitness Facilities If you are an IU School of Medicine employee, you are eligible to join the employee fitness facilities at IU Health.
 The cost is $7.50 per biweekly pay, ($15 a month or $195 per year) and there is no initiation or cancellation fee.
 Membership includes access to the facilities in Fairbanks Hall (suite 1200), University Hospital (UH 0761), Methodist Hospital (AG 043).
 There is also a fitness facility in the IU Health Pathology Building, but that is only for the use of those who currently have access to that building.
-Contact Bryland Sutton (email@example.com or 962-8104) for orientation details, rules/regulations and the membership form.
+Contact Bryland Sutton (email@example.com or 962-8104) for the electronic orientation, rules/regulations and the membership form.

 - IU Smoking Cessation Plan Smoking is a risk factor for lung, bladder, cervical, throat, esophagus, kidney, mouth, pancreatic and breast cancer, as well as for stroke and heart attack.
 For women smokers who are thinking of getting pregnant it is important to note that quitting will (1) increase the amount of oxygen your baby will get (2) decrease the chances of miscarriage and stillbirth (3) increase the chances that your babyís lungs will work well (4) lower the risk that your baby will be born early (5) increase chances of having a normal-weight, healthy baby.
 If youíve decided that enough is enough and want to quit, hereís a link to the IU Tobacco Cessation Plan - http://hr.iu.edu/benefits/cessation.html .
 To enroll, call 1-866-Quit-4-Life or visit http://www.freeclear.com/iu .
 If you have questions, feel free to call one of our Benefits Specialists at 274-4596.

-- Employee Biometric Screenings Full-time employees with health benefits through IU may receive an annual screening of height, weight, body mass index (bmi), blood pressure, cholesterol and glucose levels.
-Appointments are available throughout the year, alphabetically, by your last name.
-Wait to be notified by email by the Healthy IU program.
-The email is sent to the employee.
+- Employee Biometric Screenings Full-time employees (+spouses/domestic partners covered under the employee's IU health plan) may receive an annual screening of height, weight, body mass index (bmi), blood pressure, cholesterol and glucose levels.
+Appointments are available throughout the year.

 A searchable database maintained by the National Library of Medicine and the National Institutes of Health that includes information on conditions, diseases, wellness, drugs, supplements, and many other health-related resources.